 - Creativity comes out of your subconscious.
-Keep your subconscious starved so it has to work on your problem, so you can sleep peacefully and get the answer in the morning, free.
+So keep your subconscious starved, so it has to work on your problem, so you can sleep peacefully and get the answer in the morning, free.

-- The great scientists, when an opportunity opens up, get after it and they pursue it.
+- When an opportunity opens up, great scientists get after it and pursue it.
 They drop all other things.
-They get rid of other things and they get after an idea because they had already thought the thing through.
+They get rid of other things, and they get after an idea because they had already thought the thing through.

 - He who works with the door open gets all kinds of interruptions, but he also occasionally gets clues as to what the world is and what might be important.

-- It ain't what you do, it's the way that you do it.
+- It isn't what you do.
+It's the way that you do it.

 - The essence of science is cumulative.
-You should do your job in such a fashion that others can build on top of it, so they will indeed say, 'Yes, I've stood on so and so's shoulders and I saw further.'
+Therefore, you should do your job in such a fashion that others can build on top of it, so they will indeed say, 'Yes, I've stood on so and so's shoulders, and I saw further.'

-- It is a poor workman who blames his tools - the good man gets on with the job, given what he's got, and gets the best answer he can.
+- It is a poor workman who blames his tools - the good person gets on with the job, given what they have, and gets the best answer they can.